IS2AI/tutorial_COVID-19_epidemic_simulator/indoor_localization_Wi-Fi/README.md

 The video is followed up by the programming part, which is divided into two Jupyter Notebooks:
 1. *indoor_localization_parts_1_2.ipynb*.
-    - Contains tasks on loading and preprocessing the dataset.
+    - Loads and preprocesses the dataset.
     - Walks through predicting of a user's coordinates using randrom forest regression.
-    - Evaluates the model using the mean error distance metric, which is a task to implement.
 3. *indoor_localization_parts_3.ipynb*.
+    - Loads and preprocesses the dataset.
     - Introduces a simple multi layer perceptron to predict a user's coordinates

+While we provide you all of the Machine Learning code, we ask you to implement a few tasks focused on preprocessing the dataset and evaluating the models.
+If you are interested in the solutions, please contact us (<font color=blue>issai@nu.edu.kz</font>).

 Note, the target values for the test set are withheld.
 Instead, you are given the validation set to verify your best estimator.